bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - Trial 100 - Steal: Judges (steal from all of them successful and win the fight)

 **Trial of the Zodiac**: Active from starting Trial Mode at the title screen.
 You can continue from your save, as long as you started from the beginning of Trial 1 without stopping playing the game.
 An active challenge indicator will appear if you don't have Seitengrat equipped on any character.
+- There are two separate reports on this achievement having issues unlocking when completing all of Trial Mode without dying.
+Specifically, it seems that potentially saving during the run could cause the active achievement to end prematurely.
+Unfortunately, the exact cause is unknown...
+If you happen to notice that this active achievement indicator disappears during your attempt at a 100 stage run, let me know!
+I'd love to get more data to be able to help the developer isolate the issue and make this achievement work better.
+If anyone is able to replicate this issue, definitely put in a ticket for the dev to be able to fix it.

 Trial Mode progression achievements: Not much to say about these as they will be unlocked with the making your way through the 100 stages.
 There are no restrictions as with the other achievements though so if you are having a hard time with the Judges in Stage 100, feel free to use whatever means at your disposal to at least get **The Trial Ends!** achievement.